datacarpentry/genomics-r-intro/_episodes/01-introduction.md

 {: .language-r}

-When you run this command, the console repeates the command, but gives you no output.
+When you run this command, the console repeats the command, but gives you no output.
 Instead, you see the blank R prompt: `>`.
-Congradulations!
-Although it seems small, knowing what your working directory is, and being able to set your working directory is the first step to analzying your data.
+Congratulations!
+Although it seems small, knowing what your working directory is, and being able to set your working directory is the first step to analyzing your data.

 >## Tip: Never use `setwd()`
 > Wait, what was the last 2 minutes about?
 Well, setting your working directory
 > is something you need to do, you need to be very careful about using this as
 > a step in your script.
 For example, the top-level path in a Unix file system
 > is root `/`, but on Windows it is likely `C:\`.
 This is one of several ways
-> you might cause a script to break because a filepath is configured differently
+> you might cause a script to break because a file path is configured differently
 > than your script anticipates.
 R packages like [`here`](https://cran.r-project.org/web/packages/here/index.html)
 > and [`file.path`](https://www.rdocumentation.org/packages/base/versions/3.4.3/topics/file.path)
-> allow you to specifiy file paths is a way that is more operating system
+> allow you to specify file paths is a way that is more operating system
 > independent.
 See Jenny Bryan's [blog post](https://www.tidyverse.org/articles/2017/12/workflow-vs-script/) for this
 > and other R tips.
 {: .callout}